KILTprotocol/docs/docs/sdk/0-core-feature/6_delegations.md

 Credentials attested using a DelegationNode that is later revoked are still valid (but revocable, if required), but no further attestations can be created using this DelegationNode.

-Revoking a DelegationNode requires revoking all its children (and their children, and so on), with extra fees applying for each revocation.For this reason, the call has an additional parameter `maxRevocations`.
+Revoking a DelegationNode requires revoking all its children (and their children, and so on), with extra fees applying for each revocation.
+For this reason, the call has an additional parameter `maxRevocations`.
 As with max_depth, this increases the funds required.
 Child nodes are revoked first, so if this number is lower than the actual revocations required, the revocation process will abort before revoking the targeted node, leaving only `maxRevocation` child/descendant nodes revoked.
 If the number is higher than actually required, excess funds will be returned at the end.

 The SDK has code to count child nodes and their children, in addition to functionality counting the number of lookups to find the parent owned by the submitting identity.
 This is currently included and performed automatically in the getRevokeTx() method on the DelegationNode and DelegationRootNode.

 ## Revoking a DelegationRootNode

-The process of revoking a DelegationRootNode is similar to revoking the DelegationNode, but can only be done by owner (as it has no parents).
+The process of revoking a DelegationRootNode is similar to revoking the DelegationNode, but can only be done by the owner (as it has no parents).
 This also means that traversing parent nodes is not required, which is why the respective call lacks this parameter.